 Bring Your Paddle

 Skip the Jersey Shore–style development to the north for the peninsula’s wilder section.
 Set up camp in Chesapeake-facing Cape Charles, Virginia, for sailing, paddling, and all the blue crab you can eat.
-Just two blocks from the public beach, the 22-room Hotel Cape Charles includes six loft-style rooms with eat-in kitchens (from $150).
+Just two blocks from the public beach, the 22-room Hotel Cape Charles (from $150) includes six loft-style rooms with eat-in kitchens.
 Anglers should book a trip with Top Dog Charters’ captain Neil Lessard, who knows Virginia’s inshore waters and where the red drum hide ($650).
 Day-trip over to Assateague Island National Seashore, home to more than 37 miles of beaches—and the island’s famed wild ponies.
 Rent a sea kayak from Assateague Explorer in Chincoteague and get up close as they wade through the marshes on the bay side of the island (from $39).
-Back on shore, sample some of the region’s best barbecue at Woody’s Beach BBQ.
+Back on shore, sample some of the region’s best barbecue at Woody’s Serious Food.
 The ribs, slow-smoked with three different types of wood, are a must.

 Climb and Ride